 PyPy is a replacement for CPython.
 It is built using the RPython language that was co-developed with it.
 The main reason to use it instead of CPython is speed: it runs generally faster (see next section).

-PyPy 2.0.2 implements Python 2.7.3 and runs on Intel x86 (IA-32) , x86_64 and ARM platforms (alpha), with PPC being underway.
-It supports all of the core language, passing the Python test suite (with minor modifications that were already accepted in the main python in newer versions).
+PyPy implements Python 2.7.18, 3.9.15, and 3.8.15.
+It supports all of the core language.
 It supports most of the commonly used Python standard library modules.
 For known differences with CPython, see our compatibility page.

-If you are interested in helping to move forward, see our howtohelp page.
+If you are interested in helping, see our howtohelp page.

 PyPy's sandboxing is a working prototype for the idea of running untrusted user programs.
 Unlike other sandboxing approaches for Python, PyPy's does not try to limit language features considered "unsafe".
 Instead we replace all calls to external libraries (C or platform) with a stub that communicates with an external process handling the policy.